reststate/reststate-mobx/docs/Reading Data.md

 ## Options

-All read methods take an optional `options` property, consisting of an object of additional options to pass.
+All load methods take an optional `options` property, consisting of an object of additional options to pass.
 Each key/value pair in the object is translated into a query string parameter key/value pair:

 ```js
 store.loadAll({